curx/terraform-examples/openstack/simple/README.md

 # Step(s)

 ```
+# include the OpenStack credentials in your shell environment
+$ source <path/to/openrc-file>

 # create ssh terraform ssh-keys, with no password protection of the private key
 $ ssh-keygen -f terraform